Director Cheatle Resigns And State Police Testimony

 The Secret Service is always the lead in providing security for these types of events that involve one of their protectees, but they clearly rely on their partnerships with state and local law enforcement as they move to different locations around the country.

-Are you concerned that former Director Cheadle's comments to ABC News, which many people heard as blame shifting to local law enforcement could undermine the level of trust between state and local authorities and Secret Service when they come to communities around America?
+Are you concerned that former Director Cheadle's comments to ABC News, which many people heard as blame shifting to local law enforcement, could undermine the level of trust between state and local authorities and Secret Service when they come to communities around America?

-Uh yes, I absolutely do.
+Yes, I absolutely do.

-Uh our our relationship, it's impossible for a federal agency to do their function without including local law enforcement.
+Our relationship, it's impossible for a federal agency to do their function without including local law enforcement.

-That's that's a given.
+That's a given.

-Uh and that relationship is built on trust.
+And that relationship is built on trust.

 You know, I'll say this.

-And in an investigation, there's a fine line between what you do uh in order to protect an investigation and also be accountable to the public you serve.
+And in an investigation, there's a fine line between what you do in order to protect an investigation and also be accountable to the public you serve.

-It law causes people to fill in their own blanks, and as a result, this is what we see.
+And as a result, this is what we see.

 Sharing accurate information is important to keep everyone informed so that it doesn't run in different directions.